-Unlike its rivals, it appears there are very few options for the GR Supra at launch, with just Premium Solid paint (£620) and Premium Metallic Paint (£710) listed along with a boot liner and European safety kit (£150).
+Unlike its rivals, it appears there are very few options for the GR Supra, with just paint choices listed along with a boot liner and European safety kit (£150).
 It’s a little disappointing that you can’t add some of the extra kit of the 3.0-litre car onto the 2.0-litre version.
 A huge aftermarket for Supra upgrades and accessories is also springing up very quickly.
 That contrasts with the Jaguar F-Type and Porsche 718 Cayman, which can be made much more expensive if you tick too many extra boxes.